Welcome to Stockholm Class!

 How did life change in Britain from the Stone Age to the Iron Age?

-Here are the questions we will find answers to as we learn together:
+Here are some of the questions we will explore as we learn more:

 Computing

-Here are some of the qustions we will explore together:
+Here are some of the questions we will explore as we learn more:

 - How does a digital device work?